 As well as updating the administrator password, another important step for the initial setup of any network is modifying the Wi-Fi settings.

-Out of the box the Wi-Fi network name and password will usually be printed on a sticker fixed to the router itself.
-Nowadays the default Wi-Fi password is usually random and reasonably secure, but it's not helpful if you want to prevent kids or anyone else with access to the router jumping on your Wi-Fi whenever they like.
+Out of the box, the Wi-Fi network name and password will usually be printed on a sticker fixed to the router itself.
+While the default Wi-Fi password is usually random and reasonably secure, it's still not ideal to have it displayed on the router if you want to prevent kids or guests jumping on your Wi-Fi whenever they like.

 To avoid your broadband connection becoming a free-for-all for anyone who can read, change the Wi-Fi password to something only you know.